 The outer "chin", "shoulders" and "epaulets" contain the ship's sensors and communication equipment.
 This equipment can be accessed and serviced through access doors in the entry ramp room.

-Behind the forward "fins" these two rooms (port and starboard) house the booster coils for the ship's hyperdrive.
-These rooms can be accessed from their respective cargo holds.
-A skillful pilot could shoot here and cripple the ship's hyperdrive with minimal damage to the rest of the ship.
+Behind the forward "fins" are two small compartments (port and starboard) that house the booster coils for the ship's hyperdrive.
+Part Numbers: GHT0700-SD-H7332L and GHT0700-SD-H7332R respectively.
+A skillful pilot could shoot here and cripple the ship's hyperdrive with minimal damage to the rest of the vessel.
+Due to all the fluidics conduit, movement through this room should be considered of Moderate difficulty.
+Droids without human-like legs should treat this area as Difficult terrain.

 The premium berths (bedrooms) each contain a set of bunk beds, 2 dressers, and 1 padded chair each.
 The room locations provide the least noise and vibration for passengers comfort.